crash1115/pf2e-downtime/README.md

 ✨ **Dev Friendly!**
 - The module exposes a public API that allows you to do some module related things in macros or your own modules.
 If you want.
 I guess.

+## Installation

+Not currently available in the module browser, so you'll have to use the manifest URL instead: `https://github.com/crash1115/pf2e-downtime/releases/latest/download/module.json`

 ---

 # User Guide